Icinga/icinga2/doc/3-troubleshooting.md

         % += modified in '/etc/icinga2/conf.d/hosts/localhost/ssh.conf', lines 6:3-6:19
         * sla = '24x7'
           % = modified in '/etc/icinga2/conf.d/hosts/localhost/ssh.conf', lines 6:3-6:19

     Found 1 Service objects.

     [2014-10-15 14:27:19 +0200] information/cli: Parsed 175 objects.

+## <a id="check-command-definitions"></a> Where are the check command definitions

+Icinga 2 ships additional [plugin check command definitions](#plugin-check-commands) which are included using

+    include <itl>
+    include <plugins>

+in [icinga2.conf](#icinga2-conf).
+These configurations will be overridden on upgrade, so please send modifications as proposed patches upstream.
+The default include path is set to `LocalStateDir + "/share/icinga2/includes"`.

+You should add your own command definitions to a new file in `conf.d/` called `commands.conf` or similar.

 ## <a id="checks-not-executed"></a> Checks are not executed